SachPrecious/SachPrecious/README.md

 # 💻 Hi, I'm Sachithra

-I am a trainee DevOps Engineer with a passion for 🤖 automation and 🌥️ cloud technologies.
+I am an Associate Cloud Security Engineer with a passion for 🤖 automation and 🌥️ cloud technologies.
 I'm always on the lookout for new and innovative ways to optimize and streamline processes, and I believe that technology has the power to make a positive impact on the world.

 In my free time, I enjoy 💻 learning new programming languages, 🧪 experimenting with different technologies, and 🤝 contributing to open-source projects.